Ramiro L. Colón: Cooperative expansion

 Under Colon's leadership, the cooperative was able to expand and diversify.
 The company sells food and agricultural equipment with sales of over $5 million.
 It also owns and operates an egg processing company which calls its product "Huevos Rico" (Rico Eggs).
 The cooperative owns an insurance company, its own credit corporation that grants loans to farmers, and its own printing plant that prints and distributes an agricultural magazine worldwide.
 Recently, the cooperative has started to operate gasoline stations in San Juan, Mayaguez and Ponce.

 When Colón took over the company in 1932 as a general manager the cooperative had only $284,000 in annual sales.
 By 1963 the cooperative had over $35,000,000 in sales.
 The cooperative has offices and warehouses in Ponce (main offices), San Juan, Mayagüez, Arecibo, Yauco, San Sebastian, Utuado, Adjuntas, Jayuya and Ciales.

 Legacy

-Colón served as a senator, representing the district of Ponce in the Puerto Rican Senate and was named Administrator of the cooperative, a position he held until his retirement in 1965.
+Colón served as a senator, representing as a At-large member in the Puerto Rican Senate and was named Administrator of the cooperative, a position he held until his retirement in 1965.
 In 1952 the Constitution of Puerto Rico was adopted, creating the Commonwealth of Puerto Rico and Colón was a member of the Constitutional Convention of Puerto Rico.
 He was a delegate to Republican National Convention from Puerto Rico in the years 1948, 1952 and 1956.
 Ramiro L. Colón was candidate for governor in 1968 for the Republican Statehood Party.

 Ramiro L. Colón died in the city of Ponce, he was buried at Cementerio La Piedad in Ponce.
 His memory was honored by naming an elementary school after him.
 He is remembered as the man who saved the Puerto Rican coffee industry.